soongnam2/medstat/README.md

 This github is intended to introduce Python programming for medical statistics.

- - www.codecademy.com : Free sign up and take a free Python tutorial named 'Learn Python'
+ - www.codecademy.com : Free sign up and take a free Python tutorial course named 'Learn Python'